beyza1tozman/beyzatozman-blog/src/blog/post-4.md

 ---
-title: My Fourth Blog Post
+title: "My Fourth Blog Post"
-author: Astro Learner
+pubDate: 2025-01-25
 description: "This post will show up on its own!"
+author: "beyza tozman"
 image:
   url: "https://docs.astro.build/default-og-image.png"
   alt: "The word astro against an illustration of planets and stars."
-pubDate: 2022-08-08
 tags: ["art", "code"]
 ---